 The more I used to talk about my works-in-progress, the more bored I was when it came to sitting down and putting words on the page.
 I’d not only talked the ideas out, I’d talked them to death.
 These days, not even my wife knows what I’m writing until it’s done.
 This applies to short stories and novels.
 Not only does the method keep the ideas fresh, it serves to motivate, pushing me to get the story finished so I can have people read it and, with any luck, gush about how freaking wonderful both me and my story are.
 God, I love that!
 And if there’s a pay check involved at the end of it, well, all the better.

 Speaking of writing . . . go watch TV

-California’s Amy Stirling Casil has posted a nifty little essay on her website.
+California’s Amy Stirling Casil has written a nifty little essay on her website.
 While I’ve never met Amy in person, we share SFictional roots.
 We both appeared in the July 1996 “new writers” issue of The Magazine of Fantasy & Science Fiction.
 My story was SITTERS, while hers was the impressive JONNY PUNKINHEAD.
-Check out her essay, The Path To Publication May Take Many Forms, by clicking here and read how her first published genre story came to be.
+Check out her essay, The Path To Publication May Take Many Forms, at Book View Café, by clicking here, and read how her first published genre story came to be.
 As you’ll see, rejection isn’t always rejection.
 Her essay neatly complements my own, GENREALITIES button above, which, I guess, in certain ways, relates how my first story came to be.